The Difference Between Passive vs Active Portfolio Management

 Passive Portfolio Management Strategy

-Passive portfolio management involves selecting index-based funds or exchange-traded funds (ETFs) that replicate the performance of a particular index.
+Passive portfolio strategy selecting index-based funds or exchange-traded funds (ETFs) that replicate the performance of a particular index.
 These funds mirror the asset allocation of the chosen index and require minimal ongoing management.
 The goal is to achieve market-like returns, making it suitable for investors seeking long-term growth with lower costs.
 Let’s go through a few of them -

 1. Index Investing